Religious conversion for the sake of marriage: The dire need for a law against it

 The court made the observation while rejecting a petition filed by an inter-faith couple seeking directions to the police and the girl's father not to interfere in their married life.

-While rejecting the petition the court said taht the the lady has converted her religion on June 29 2020 and solemnised the marriage on July 31.
+While rejecting the petition the court said that the lady has converted her religion on June 29 2020 and solemnised the marriage on July 31.
 This clearly reveals that the conversion has taken place only for the sake of marriage.

 Love Jihad has been flagged on several occasions by the Intelligence Bureau and other law enforcement agencies.
 It has been a menace in many parts of the country, especially in Kerala.
 Recently a woman from Kerala had spoken about her ordeal and said that she was a trap of Love Jihad.